vglptr/roguelike/README.md

 # roguelike
-Roguelike written in C++, using OpenGL
+Roguelike tile engine, written in C++, using OpenGL